shribi/Musicity/README.md

                         -------------------------------MUSICITY-------------------------------

 Musicity is a Android Mobile application which allows users to stream songs online.
-The application was built in Java using Android Studio.
+The application was built in Java using Android Studio and Real-time database of Firebase for the data management.

 How to Install??